Ircama/ELM327-emulator/README.md

 In the above example, the first time *ResponseHeader* is executed, the produced response is `SEARCHING...`, followed by a one-second delay and then `\rUNABLE TO CONNECT\r`.
 For all subsequent messages, the response will be different and produces `'NO DATA\r'`.

 The ability to add dynamic differentiators and delays within responses enables testing specific use cases and exceptions that are difficult to be achieved through a real connection with a car.
-These not only apply to the `ObdMessage` dictionary (by editing *obd_message.py*), but also to `emulator.answer`, that can be configured through the command line.
+These not only apply to the `ObdMessage` dictionary (by editing *obd_message.py*), but also to `emulator.answer` and `emulator.ELM_R_UNKNOWN`, that can be configured through the command line.
 Consider for instance the following dynamic configuration via command line:

 ```python
 emulator.answer['SPEED'] = '\0 ECU_R_ADDR_E + " 03 41 0D 0A " if randint(0, 100) > 20 else "NO DATA" \0\r'